 First Summer Registration

 All first-summer courses are required and sectioned by the Office of Academic Support Services (OAS).
-First-summer (entering) students take five required courses, scheduled in eleven of the official class meeting blocks, per term (see below); note that there is a strong likelihood that at least one class will be scheduled in an evening block.
+First-summer (entering) students take five required courses, scheduled in eleven of the official class meeting blocks, per term (see below).
 Students will be expected to arrange personal commitments around this schedule.

-By late April, OAS will send to entering students instructions and passwords for viewing schedules on BannerWeb.
+By late April, entering students schedules will be viewable on BannerWeb.
 The school reserves the right to make changes to scheduled course offerings and meeting times.

 Class Block Chart